rajakolluru/cheniledocs.github.io/pages/codex-docs/020-chenile-architecture-release.md

 - state machine support
 - persistence and utility helpers

 The core runtime also now owns Chenile's multi-version metadata model.
-Instead of assuming one global version string, it aggregates every classpath `*version.txt` resource into a version map and allows each service to resolve its reported version from a named `versionProperty`.
+Instead of assuming one global version string, it aggregates every classpath `*version.txt` resource into a version map and allows each service to resolve its reported version from a named `serviceModule`.

 ### Layer 3: Application blueprints